 Also troubling is the complete lack of consistency in licensing requirements across state lines.
 Seven states require a license to be a tree trimmer.
 California demands that tree trimmers have four years of experience, pay $529, and take two exams, while Maryland requires two years of training and just one year of experience.
 Furthermore, licenses are nontransferable across state lines.
 Workers must not only apply for licensure but also complete the specific training modules required by their state.
 These disparities have adverse impacts at both the micro- and macro- levels.
 Not only do they restrict the ability of lower-income workers to move to areas of greater economic opportunity, but they also create inefficiencies in the distribution of human capital.

-Even for those with more human capital, these laws also have adverse impacts on the legal and medical professions and on society at large.
+Even for those with more human capital, these laws also have adverse impacts on higher-income occupations—namely law and medicine.
 Private licensing organizations in both fields excessively regulate who may practice.
 Tight state restrictions on the “unauthorized practice of law” prevent inexpensive internet-based companies from becoming full service providers.
 These effects have even greater impacts in the medical field: The U.S. faces a shortage of primary care practitioners, and occupational licensing laws prohibit nurses and nurse practitioners from providing care independent of doctors.
 While advanced medical degrees are undoubtedly required for some procedures, in more than half of states in the U.S., non-physician primary care providers cannot prescribe medications for the kinds of routine illnesses they are trained to handle.
 This means independent nurse practitioners and affordable retail clinics are crippled in their ability to provide necessary, low-cost medical care to those who need it most.

 Between the high upfront costs to workers and the quagmire of regulatory inconsistencies, it’s no surprise that occupational licensing laws have a number of additional adverse economic effects.
 The most prominent is income inequality.
 High costs create artificially high barriers to entry, particularly in lower-skilled fields.
 By restricting the number of service providers in a given field and thus reducing competition, incumbent providers are able to charge higher fees for their work.
 For example, licensing is associated with 14 percent higher wages, and this effect is more pronounced in higher-skilled professions.
 Those who are unable to obtain licenses must either face unemployment or crowd into occupations with lower barriers to entry and lower wages.
 This increases income inequality because established firms and professionals, which tend to be better off, can continue charging excessively high prices, while new entrants are locked out of these higher paying jobs.